What to wear in Paris? A Guide for all seasons

 - DO dress up a little bit classier than you would normally do.
 But keep it simple!
-Dark colored, slim pants and jeans are a good option, especially ankle length.
+Dark or neutral colors, slim pants and jeans are a good option, especially ankle length.
 Pair them with a button-down shirt or a nice blouse.
 When planning what to wear in Paris, remember to bring your statement accessories that will accentuate your outfit.

 - DON’T wear heels.
 Paris is best explored on foot as it is a very walkable city.
-So you are probably going to walk all day long in cobblestone streets, and I don’t want your feet to be sore at the end of the day.
+So you are probably going to walk all day long in cobblestone streets, and you don’t want to end up with sore feet a the end of the day.
 And forget about flip-flops too, even in summer.
 They have nothing to do in Paris, and they do not protect your feet.
 For your Paris wardrobe, bring a pair of wedges that you could wear when going for a fancy dinner or exploring the nightlife in Paris.

 - DO choose flats as part of footwear to wear in Paris.
 Comfortable ankle boots, loafers or derbies are both stylish and convenient.
 Paris is a very walkable city, and therefore ensure you bring shoes that are well broken into.
 Sneakers are quite trendy right now among young Parisians, with brands such as Converse, Adidas, Puma… comfortable walking shoes are a great options for roaming the city streets, and they are practical all year-round.
 I like to wear my white Stan Smiths with a skirt or a summer dress, or a pair of jeans and a cozy jacket for winter.
 This is a true Parisian style where comfort comes first.

 - DO keep it simple with black and neutral colors, but do accessorize your style!
 A colored bag, scarf or belt, a bold necklace with a white blouse: details can change everything.